craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Spells/The Axioms, Theories, and Philosophies of Mages of the First Century.md

 > Given the Axiom of Conservation and the Axiom of Continuity, one *must* wonder, if the Weave flows through all things, and can only ever be changed, doesn't this suggest that all things have the Weave flowing through them?
 As Axiom of Strands seems to directly state this, we could then further theorize that our observable reality *is* some type of Knot, as described in the Axiom of Knots, yet the Axiom of Knots excludes the possibility of the participation of the natural world in this "magic"; only the "naturally-disruptive" effects are the work of a Knot.
 >
 > One could then suggest that our observable reality is perhaps the work of a Knot unmade, but this suggestion *requires* the parallel suggestion that some force failed to maintain a Knot of such a Density that **Alaturmen** was formed.
-A Tetrimocal view of the world agrees with this suggestion; 'twas the work of Tetrimoc's fall, but this cannot be proven with any known works, including the *Diary of Tetrimoc*.
+A Tetrimocal view of the world agrees with this suggestion; 'twas the work of Tetrimoc's fall, but this cannot be proven by citing any known works, including the *Diary of Tetrimoc*.
 >
 > Not only are the specifics of the Axioms a mess of contradiction, but the concept of invocation being a non-natural is provably false.
 The recipes following this chapter will describe to you the processes by which an arcane invocation of the Weave can be created.
 While it is clear that some effects could be enhanced with more specialized equipment, we suggest only four pieces in this book that we believe to be integral to an expanding toolkit of this practice, and we have also included one recipe that requires no specialized tools at all, though the effect when produced in this manner is quite minor.